 The Village of La Grange Park supports the No Mow May 'Til Mother's Day Program.
 This program invites residents to avoid mowing their lawn – or a portion of their lawn – through the first week of May to help support the local ecology, the habitats of pollinators and area wildlife.

 Residents who would like to participate should display a yard sign(available here) to avoid action by Code Enforcement during the allotted timeframe.
 Regular lawn care code enforcement will resume one week after Mother’s Day.

+What else can I do to help pollinators?
 Want a more sustainable solution to No Mow May?
 How about planting native gardens as a lawn alternative?
 It’s a great long-term solution to enhancing our bee population, as well as other beloved pollinators.
 Maybe you can reduce the size of your lawn to accommodate a small native garden, filled with easy to maintain perennials that will thrive in our area and help our pollinators populate.

 Here are some other helpful tips: • Avoid using pesticides • Plant colorful native wildflowers • Grow flowers in clusters • Plant a wide variety of flowering plants that bloom during different times throughout the year • Plant trees, herbs, flowering fruits, and vegetables • Leave some areas, even small areas, undisturbed • Create a nesting shelter